cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  1.2. ....
 Components of the CrypTool distribution 1.3. ....
 Acknowledgements
  1.4. ....
 Maintainer and hosting
  2. ....
+What does CrypTool offer in detail
+ 2.1. ....
+What can you do with CrypTool
+ 2.2. ....
+What's new in version 1.4.10
+ 3. ....
+Possible areas for further development -- ideas, requests 3.1. ....
+Functionality: Algorithms / methods
+ 3.2. ....
+Functionality: Analysis
+ 3.3. ....
+Internal interfaces / editors
+ 3.4. ....
+User interface / visualizations
+ 3.5. ....
+Porting to Linux, Java and VS2005/WPF
+ 3.6. ....
+Meaningful tasks to make the new maintainer familiar with
+ 4. ....
 Limitations and requirements
- 2.1. ....
-Education, training and awareness software 2.2. ....
+ 4.1. ....
+Scope of this Education, training and awareness software 4.2. ....
 Win32 environment and roadmap
- 2.3. ....
-Interactive online help under Windows XP 2.4. ....
+ 4.3. ....
+Interactive online help under Windows XP 4.4. ....
 Support for different languages
- 2.5. ....
+ 4.5. ....
 Restrictions in libraries used
- 2.6. ....
+ 4.6. ....
 Using certificates created with older CrypTool versions
- 3. ....
+ 5. ....
 Installation / de-installation / operating
- 3.1. ....
-Installation and further usage of keys of previous versions 3.2. ....
-Installation under multi-user operating systems 3.3. ....
+ 5.1. ....
+Installation and further usage of keys of previous versions 5.2. ....
+Installation under multi-user operating systems 5.3. ....
 De-installation of CrypTool
- 3.4. ....
+ 5.4. ....
 Operating under multi-user operating systems
- 4. ....
+ 6. ....
 List of delivered files
- 4.1. ....
+ 6.1. ....
 Checking the integrity of downloaded files
- 5. ....
-What does CrypTool offer in detail
- 5.1. ....
-What can you do with CrypTool
- 5.2. ....
-What's new in version 1.4.10
- 6. ....
-Possible areas for further development -- ideas, requests 6.1. ....
-Functionality: Algorithms / methods
- 6.2. ....
-Functionality: Analysis
- 6.3. ....
-Internal interfaces / editors
- 6.4. ....
-User interface / visualizations
- 6.5. ....
-Porting to Linux, Java and VS2005/WPF
- 6.6. ....
-Meaningful tasks to make the new maintainer familiar with
  7. ....
 Brief history of the released main versions of CrypTool
  8. ....
 Feedback
  9. ....
 Contact addresses